 It comes from misunderstanding and/or twisting verses from Isaiah, and modern teachers are using it to compliment their teachings in a way that is not really in context with the actual verse.

 So in other words, some are clipping the verse from Isaiah out of context, and saying it's about people obeying the commandments and then it saying their righteousness is still worthless and even as disgusting trash, discouraging people from obeying the commandments given to them from our Father by saying it's pointless and no good.

-The quote is basically fallen Yisrael speaking who had strayed very far from righteousness to the point YHWH gave them up to be destroyed by Babylon since they would not repent.
+The quote that they're using is basically fallen Yisrael speaking who had strayed very far from righteousness to the point YHWH gave them up to be destroyed by Babylon since they would not repent.

 It was not speaking of every human's righteousness being as an unclean disgusting rag.

-So with the text in context, for these people, the Law was not useless, but their life, just as YHWH had warned them in his Law.
+So with the text in context, for these people, the Law was not useless, but was their very life, just as YHWH had warned them in his Word.

 If you read the writings of the prophets for this time, you can see that if they were even trying to keep the Law, this would not have happened, because YHWH showed he did not want to depart from them but they fully chose to disregard his Law despite the graciousness YHWH had been showing to them, and the warnings and words from his prophets.

 If you look at the verse it even clearly contradicts the false teaching, and also says that their righteousness was filthy as rags because they were strayed and sinning, although it is best to read the entire book of Isaiah, and further the Entire Old Testament, to understand the verse in context and know how wicked Yisrael had become and how YHWH was about to depart from them and allow destruction to fall on them(and he did destroy them and root them out of the promised land);